Undev/redmine_undev_watchers/README.md

 ## Installation

-* Put plugin's files into the `/plugins` folder of your Redmine instance.
+* Put plugin files into the `/plugins` folder of your Redmine instance.